Dcbate/Oracle/README.md

 | 400 Bad Request | PUT contains fields that do not comply with constraints      | Error reason                                                      |
 | 409 Conflict  | PUT tries to change/create fields that clash with another resource | Error reason                                                      |

+## API Versioning Guidelines

+To ensure backward compatibility and smooth transitions during updates, it's important to follow these API versioning guidelines:

+### 1. Use Versioning in the URL
+Each API should include a version number in the URL path.
+This makes it easy to update the API while maintaining support for older versions.
+The version should be included as the first part of the URL path.

+**Example:**
+GET /v1/applications

+### 2. Deprecation Strategy
+When deprecating an API version, follow a structured deprecation strategy:
+- **Announce** the deprecation at least one version in advance.
+- **Inform clients** about the deprecation via response headers or documentation.
+- **Support old versions** for a reasonable period to allow clients time to transition to the new version.

+**Example of Deprecation Response Header:**

+### 3. Avoid Versioning Through Headers
+While possible, avoid versioning via headers as it makes the API less intuitive and harder to debug.
+Always prefer versioning via the URL path.

+### 5. Considerations for Breaking Changes
+- Ensure you increment the **MAJOR** version when making breaking changes.
+- Clearly communicate these changes through release notes and API documentation.
+- Provide a migration path or guidelines for clients to transition to the new version.

+### 6. Default Version
+If a version is not specified, the API should default to the latest stable version.
+Ensure that the default version is backward-compatible with the most recent major release to avoid breaking client integrations.

+**Example:**

+GET /api/applications (Defaults to /api/v1/applications)

+### Summary
+- Use the URL path to version your APIs.
+- Clearly communicate any deprecations and allow sufficient time for clients to transition.
+- Avoid breaking changes in minor or patch versions.

 ---

 ## IntelliJ